 - navigate most of the website using speech recognition software

-We have tried to make our website content as simple as possible to read and understand.
+We’ve also used readability tools such as Silktide to make the website content as simple as possible to understand.

 We support the following browsers: